-DOC recommends that the Commission approve LTD's request for ETC status for high cost support in the Census Blocks listed in the Company's filing, if the following are met:
+DOC recommends that the Commission approve Broadband's request for ETC status for high cost support in the Census Blocks listed in in its filing, if the following are met:

-- 1) LTD should provide a clear explanation of how it will satisfy the requirement of providing a telecommunications service; - 2) If LTD demonstrates that it will be providing a telecommunications service, it should explain why the provision of the telecommunications service does not require a certificate of authority from the Commission; and - 3) LTD should show that the Department of Public Safety is satisfied with its 911 arrangements to ensure consumer protections exist with emergency 911 calling.
+- 1) Broadband should provide a clear explanation of how it will satisfy the requirement of providing a telecommunications service; - If Broadband demonstrates that it will be providing a telecommunications service, it should explain why the provision of the telecommunications service does not require a certificate of authority from the Commission; - Broadband should show that the Department of Public Safety is satisfied with its 911 arrangements to ensure consumer protections exist with emergency 911 calling; - 4) Broadband should show that it will have a standalone voice offering and its customer agreement should reflect the availability of a standalone voice offering; and - 5) Broadband should confirm that it will offer Lifeline service and has an advertising plan for it.

-Office of Broadband Development (OBD): OBD observes that the FCC has been clear since its 2011 "Transformation Order" that a provider using VoIP service is offering a voice telephony service eligible for federal universal service support.
+Office of Broadband Development: OBD observes that the FCC has been clear since its 2011 "Transformation Order" that a provider using VoIP service is offering a voice telephony service eligible for federal universal service support.
 That order also clearly discusses that the regulatory classification of VoIP as either a telecommunications service or an information service is irrelevant.